Critical and Nonpercolating Phases in Bond Percolation on the Song-Havlin-Makse Network: Introduction

 \section{Introduction}

 Percolation processes on {\it complex networks}~\cite{newman2018networks} have been widely used to model failures, attacks, and information propagation~\cite{li2021percolation}.
 In bond percolation, each edge of a network is retained with probability $p$ and removed with probability $1 - p$.
 As $p$ increases from 0, the system typically exhibits a phase transition at a critical point $p_c$, separating a nonpercolating phase and a percolating phase~\cite{stauffer2018introduction}.
-These phases are characterized by the fraction $s_{\mathrm{max}}(p)$ of the largest cluster formed by the retained edges.
+These phases are characterized by the percolation order parameter $s_{\mathrm{max}}(p)$, defined as the fraction of nodes in the largest cluster formed by the retained edges.
 In the large size limit, i.e., when the number $N$ of nodes in the network approaches infinity, $s_{\mathrm{max}}(p) = 0$ in the nonpercolating phase, indicating that all clusters are finite, while $s_{\mathrm{max}}(p) > 0$ in the percolating phase, signifying the emergence of an infinite cluster, often called the giant component.
 The critical point $p_c$ and associated critical exponents depend sensitively on the structure of the underlying network~\cite{dorogovtsev2008critical}.
 Over the past two or three decades, considerable research has focused on how structural heterogeneities of complex networks affect percolation critical properties~\cite{li2021percolation}.
 A prominent finding concerns the {\it scale-free} (SF) property~\cite{barabasi1999emergence}, where the degree distribution follows $P(k) \propto k^{-\gamma}$.
+The degree exponent $\gamma$ characterizes the degree heterogeneity of SF networks: smaller values of $\gamma$ result in heavier-tailed degree distributions.
 For $\gamma \leq 3$, the critical point vanishes ($p_c=0$), implying exceptional robustness of SF networks against random failures~\cite{albert2000error,cohen2000resilience,callaway2000network}.
 Beyond degree heterogeneity, the impacts of clustering and degree correlations on percolation transitions have also been extensively studied~\cite{li2021percolation}.